beejjorgensen/bgnet/src/bgnet.md

 What uses [ix[socket!stream]] stream sockets?
 Well, you may have heard of the [ix[telnet]] `telnet` application, yes?
 It uses stream sockets.
 All the characters you type need to arrive in the same order you type them, right?
-Also, web browsers use the [ix[HTTP protocol]] HTTP protocol which uses stream sockets to get pages.
+Also, web browsers use the Hypertext Transfer Protocol [ix[HTTP]] (HTTP) which uses stream sockets to get pages.
 Indeed, if you telnet to a web site on port 80, and type "`GET / HTTP/1.0`" and hit RETURN twice, it'll dump the HTML back at you!